awsdocs/aws-cli-user-guide/doc_source/install-cliv1.md

 # Installing the AWS CLI version 1<a name="install-cliv1"></a>

-This topic describes how to install version 1 of the AWS Command Line Interface\.
+This topic describes how to install version 1 of the AWS Command Line Interface \(AWS CLI\)\.
 For information about how to install version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

 You can install the AWS CLI version 1 using any of the following techniques:
 + [Using a bundled installer](#install-tool-bundled)